Skip to content

 # Prepare data once

-credtools munge ancestry_files.json munged/
+credtools munge population_config.txt munged/

-credtools chunk munged/ chunked/
+credtools chunk munged/sumstat_info_updated.txt chunked/

 # Compare different meta-analysis strategies